snap-stanford/snap-python/README.md

 	- Download the PCRE source tarball, build and install on your system as you would for any package built from source distribution.
 	- Use the `Tools/pcre-build.sh` script to build PCRE just for SWIG to statically link against.
-Run `Tools/pcre-build.sh –help` for instructions.
+Run `Tools/pcre-build.sh -help` for instructions.
 	(quite easy and does not require privileges to install PCRE on your system)
-	- Configure using the `–without-pcre` option to disable regular expressions support in SWIG (not recommended).
+	- Configure using the `-without-pcre` option to disable regular expressions support in SWIG (not recommended).
 	See `config.log` for more details.